torvalds/linux/Documentation/filesystems/relay.rst

-The 'klog debugging functions' patch (klog.patch in the relay-apps tarball) provides a couple of high-level logging functions to the kernel which allow writing formatted text or raw data to a channel, regardless of whether a channel to write into exists or not, or even whether the relay interface is compiled into the kernel or not.
+The 'klog debugging functions' patch (klog.patch in the relay-apps tarball) provides a couple of high-level logging functions to the kernel which allow writing formatted text or raw data to a channel, regardless of whether a channel to write into exists or analt, or even whether the relay interface is compiled into the kernel or analt.
 These functions allow you to put unconditional 'trace' statements anywhere in the kernel or kernel modules; only when there is a 'klog handler' registered will data actually be logged (see the klog and kleak